 It’ called the “largest Halloween attraction in New England” for a reason: It really is huge.
-The houses range in theme from a slaughterhouse to a torture chamber to a brand-new-for-2016 zombie hospital.
+The houses range in theme from a catacombs to an eerie graveyard, to a vampire’s haunt, to a witch’s lair, to a misty lake, an ancient temple, and more.
 Outside the houses, more than 200 costumed actors will do their best to spook you as you traverse a cemetery full of the undead and a cornfield that hosts a chainsaw-wielding madman.

 6) It’s open all month long.

 One of the great things about The Haunted Graveyard is the fact that it’s open every weekend in October (Friday, Saturday, and Sunday, dependent on weather), meaning that you don’t have to choose between this and the other spooky goings-on that all seem to cluster into the last few weeks of the month.
 According to the Lake Compounce website, the first two weekends of the month are the slowest, meaning you’ll have the easiest time getting in, while the last three weekends are busier and will seem more crowded.
 The park opens at 5pm, and The Haunted Graveyard begins at dusk each day.